mathmaster13/fynotek-java/README.md

 - Match the marking of one word to another
 - Convert a number to the Fynotek number system

-## Plans
-- This code may become a mixed Java/Kotlin project.
-  - If this happens, KDoc and Javadoc will both be maintained.

 ## Known Bugs
 None yet.
 Report any if you find them!